Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 ![](../../.gitbook/assets/target-attach-data-rule-setup-location-clicked.png)

 1. Click **Save**
-2. Rebuild your Launch property and deploy it to the correct Environment.
+2. Rebuild your Experience Platform Launch property and deploy it to the correct Environment.

-### Attaching additional data to Target location-displayed events<a name="Target-Attach-Data-Location-Displayed"></a>
+### Attach additional data to Target location-displayed events<a name="Target-Attach-Data-Location-Displayed"></a>

 The following sample shows how to add additional mbox and profile parameters in all outgoing `locationDisplayed` Target network requests.
 To create this type of rule, select your property in Experience Platform Launch and complete the following steps: